thebestwp/thebestwordpress/content/posts/about.md

 > *They ask, "Is Wordpress secure?"*
 > *"Nothing is secure," I cry.*

+The opinions expressed on this site reflect my personal experience as the system administrator for several clients running Wordpress on Linux VPS servers.
+There are a million ways to run Wordpress and this just happens to be the best one.

+The workflow I will write about prioritizes client-owned accounts and open-source software for maximum portability and maintainability.
+Wherever possible I strive to find the most basic and well-established open source tool for the job, which is why you will see me using Linux, ssh, git, rsync, vim--and avoiding stuff like AWS, Sublime, VSCode, docker etc..
+I make an exception for the Cloudflare free tier as the value offered by this middleman is too great to pass up for clients without law enforcement in their threat model.

 There will be no contact information listed on this site because the volume of spam would be too high.
-Instead of listing an email address I am thinking of letting people contact me in future with a short message by sending a micro-payment on the bitcoin lightning network.
-Another option would be to have people do some minor computation, (proof-of-work,) before revealing a contact form, which is a different form of micropayment made directly to your power utility.
+You may however contact me through [github](https://github.com/thebestwp/thebestwordpress), if you know how.